 Improve your business credit rating.

-Do you know your company’s credit rating?
-If not, you probably don’t know how much borrowing power you have.
-Start the new year by giving your business credit rating a nice boost so you can get a business loan or a business cash advance with a lower interest rate.
-To do this, update your company information with all three credit bureaus (Dun & Bradstreet, Experian, and Equifax), pay your bills on time, pay your taxes on time, and borrow from lenders that report your information to credit bureaus.
+Do you know your business’s credit rating?
+If not, you probably do not know how much borrowing power you have.
+So start the New Year by giving your business credit rating a nice boost to get a business loan or a business cash advance with a lower interest rate.
+To do this, update your business information with all three credit bureaus (Dun & Bradstreet, Experian, and Equifax), pay your bills on time, pay your taxes on time, and borrow from lenders that report your information to credit bureaus.